DTU-NST/SocialDataExam/content/posts/Paper.md

 We found that, while both correlate with EUI to a small degree, they are not entirely able to explain the large variations in EUI between various buildings.

 Next, we decided to examine the self reported property type by exploring which industries' had the highest building EUI.

+%INSERT BAR PLOT
+{{< plotly json="../../plotly/log_source_eui_by_industry.json" height="800px" width="800px" modebar="false">}}

-This proved to be a hard task, as not all industries are equally represented and as some industries simply need a larger power consumption to function, thereby inflating it's building EUI.
+This proved to be a hard task, as not all industries are equally represented and some industries simply need a larger power consumption to function, thereby inflating its building EUI.

+%INSERT TREEPLOT
+{{< plotly json="../../plotly/source_eui_treemap.json" height="800px" width="800px" modebar="false">}}

 We noticed the Offices and Data center industries as extreme examples of this.
 Offices are extremely overrepresented in the dataset, but each individual office does not have a high building EUI.
 In contrast, there are very few data centers, but each data center has a very high building EUI, as they inherently consume a lot of energy to power all the computing units.

+%INSERT A BOXPLOT
+{{< plotly json="../../plotly/yearly_percentage_change_in_eui_by_industry.json" height="800px" width="800px" modebar="false">}}

-As we can observe that different industries have vastly differing building EUI values, we concluded industries are correlated with building EUI, but we could not entirely explain the correlation.
+As we can observe, different industries have vastly differing building EUI values, we concluded industries are correlated with building EUI, but we could not entirely explain the correlation.

 As we could not explain the correlation between industry and EUI, we decided to take a closer look on their relationship.
 As we have observed that overall EUI in San Francisco is currently trending downwards, we are interested in exploring which different industries follow this trend and, more importantly, those that don't.
 We have done this by observing the relative change for each year for every industry, from the benchmark in 2012:

-{{< plotly json="../../plotly/yearly_total_emissions.json" height="800px" width="800px" modebar="false">}}
+{{< plotly json="../../plotly/percentage_change_by_industry_relative_2012.json" height="800px" width="800px">}}

 From this, we can observe that while most industries are clearly trending towards a lower median building EUI, a few are not. %WRITE WHICH

 We are interested to predict whether these trends are projected to continue, before we feel comfortable making suggestions to improve building EUI in San Francisco.
-To do this, we must enter the dark and scary territory of machine learning. %EVALUATE??
+To do this, we must enter realms of machine learning. %EVALUATE??
 CAN THIS BE USED??

 ## Creating predictions